AmpMe/node-songza/API.md

 Return: Promise for Array

 Returns back galleries based on tags.
 Call `songza.tag.getAll` for a list of all tags that are available for use.

+## Period

+### songza.period.getNumberFromDate(date)

+Return: Number

+Gets back a number (based on date) that represents the time of day.
+Can be used to specify a specific time period when calling `situation.getTargeted()`.

+### songza.period.getCurrentNumber()

+Return: Number

+Gets back a number that represents the current time of day.
+Used when calling `situation.getTargeted()` to return results based on the current time.

+### songza.period.getDescriptionFromDate(date)

+Return: String

+A description for a given date such as "Monday Morning".

+### songza.period.getCurrentDescription()

+Return: String

+A description for the current date such as "Friday Late Night".

 ## Search